 School Fun Runs and School Walkathons

-Looking for a healthy fundraising idea that has proven to be successful for schools time and time again?
-School Fun Runs® and walkathons are the perfect school fundraiser.
+Looking for an easy, healthy fundraising idea for your school?
+School Fun Runs® and walkathons are the perfect school fundraiser!

-DoJiggy has the tools your school needs to succeed – without breaking the bank.
-Your students and classrooms will have personal fundraising pages that can be shared via email and social media.
-Secure mobile donations are made directly to your school with almost no effort.
-Try our simple school Fun Run and walkathon software today and let us help your school or Parent Teacher Organization succeed in raising (and keeping) more money this year.
-And yes, you can host a virtual fun run with our websites.
+DoJiggy has the tools your school needs to succeed with a school walk-a-thon.
+Students and classrooms have personal fundraising pages with a custom URL to share via email and social media.
+Secure donations flow directly to your school’s bank account.
+Try our simple school Fun Run and walkathon software, and let us help your school or Parent Teacher Organization succeed in raising (and keeping) more money this year.

 How to Organize a School Fun Run or Walk

 We have helped hundreds of schools successfully raise money with fun run events.
-With a dedicated Fun Run team, you can do it too.
+With a dedicated Fun Run team, you can do it, too.
 Here are the basic steps to successfully organize a school walk-a-thon or fun run fundraiser.
+And yes, you can even host a virtual fun run with our websites.

 Step 1: Assemble a Fun Run Leadership Team

 Don’t even try to go it alone.
-Successful school walk-a-thon and Fun Run events hinge on the recruitment and action of a strong leadership team.
-Ideally, your team should be comprised of teachers, staff, and parents – individuals with diverse skills and talents that share a common interest in the event’s success.
+Successful school walk-a-thon and Fun Run events hinge on the recruitment and action of a strong leadership team with a drive to succeed.
+Your team should be comprised of teachers, staff, and parents – individuals with diverse skills and talents who share a common interest in the event’s success.

-Step 2: Determine Fun Run/Walkathon Logistics & Financial Goals
+Step 2: Determine Fun Run/Walkathon Logistics and Financial Goals

-Your leadership team will need to determine the date and location of your event early in the planning process.
-To ensure the success of your school fundraising run/walk, give yourselves enough time to manage logistics.
-You generally want four to six months to plan a school walkathon, though we’ve seen many pulled off in just two to three months.
-Don’t forget to determine financial goals and create a fundraising budget to help you get there.
+Your team will determine the date and location of your event early in the planning process.
+Allow plenty of time to manage logistics to ensure the success of your school fundraising run/walk.
+You generally want four to six months to plan a school walkathon, though we’ve seen many pulled off in two to three months.
+Determine financial goals and create a fundraising budget to help you get there.

 - Where will the Fun Run be located?
-At the school is best if you have an appropriate space.
+The school is the best option if you have an appropriate space.

-Step 3: Utilize School Fun Run & Walk-a-thon Software
+Step 3: Utilize School Fun Run and Walk-a-thon Software

-This is the key!
-Using peer-to-peer crowdfunding software allows students to easily raise funds online for your school via their network of family and friends.
+Peer-to-peer crowdfunding software allows students to easily raise funds online for their school via their network of family and friends.
 No more going door to door or counting stacks of money.

 Features of our School Fun Run platform include:

-- Walkers/runners have their fundraising page where friends and family make secure donations, view fundraising progress, and more
+- Participants have a fundraising page where friends and family make donations and view fundraising progress

 - Classrooms or grade levels have fundraising pages that include all participants’ combined fundraising progress

-- Fundraising thermometers, leaderboards, and top fundraisers are tracked and displayed on your website (if desired) to promote competition between your participants and help you raise more
+- Gamification elements such as fundraising thermometers, leaderboards, and top fundraisers are tracked and displayed on your website (if desired) to promote competition and help you raise more

 - Privacy features are enabled so that last names do not show on your walk website, and student pages are not indexed in Google

-- Off-line donations and checks are easily tracked and entered from a walkathon pledge form to the software, at no additional cost
+- Off-line donations and checks are easily tracked and entered from a walkathon pledge form to the software (at no cost)

-- Administrators can import students or enable easy, free registration for schools
+- Administrators can import a list of students or enable easy, free registration for schools

-- We support per unit of effort pledges for laps or other specified units (miles, kilometers, obstacles)
+- Per unit of effort pledges can be accepted for laps or other specified units (miles, kilometers, obstacles)

-Try out our peer to peer software for your school’s Run/Walk/Ride fundraiser today.
+Try our FREE peer-to-peer software for Run/Walk/Ride fundraisers today.

 Step 4: Don’t Forget the Prizes and Incentives

 The success of your event will be determined by how motivated your students are to fundraise.
-Kids love prizes of all kinds and will work hard to earn even a very small incentive award.
+Kids love prizes of all kinds and will work hard to earn even small incentives.
 We recommend that Fun Run prizes are structured in this way to reach your fundraising goal while encouraging everyone to participate:

-- Participation – Students receive a small prize (ie, pencil, sticker, or choice from a treasure box of small items) for registering as a walker on your crowdfunding website.
+- Participation – Students receive a small prize (i.e., a pencil, wristband, or choice from a treasure box of small items) for registering as a walker on your crowdfunding website.

-- $100 or Other Attainable Level – Students receive a free fun run t-shirt, hat, or other memorabilia or school spirit award when they reach this level of fundraising.
+- $100 or Other Attainable Level – When they reach this level of fundraising, students receive a free fun run t-shirt, hat, or other memorabilia or school spirit award.
 Some schools also include a raffle option; anyone reaching the goal is entered into a raffle for prizes.